nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 * OAuth 2.0 Authorization code flow is a workflow for delegated  authorization where the OAuth server issues tokens to external applications for accessing user data after the user logs in
 * The following is the workflow of Authorization Code flow
 	* User clicks the login button and will be redirected to google login screen by our flask application.
 The login url will also contains additional required parameters like client id, client secret, scopes, callback URL
-	*  After the user logs in, the user will be redirected to our flask application callback URL
+	*  After the user logs in, the user will be redirected to our flask application callback URL with the authorization code in the request URL
+	* Our flask application will use the authorization code to fetch the id token and access tokens with the

 ![Oauth%20Authorize%20Code%20flow.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/Oauth%20Authorize%20Code%20flow.png)
 ### Registering the flask application in Google Developer Console